How to Prepare for Your Senior Portrait Session |

 Textures add interest to photos, so feel free to incorporate them (think lace, wool, satin, silk, croquet, faux fur or leather, pleats, tulle, chiffon, sparkles and sequins).

 Having more than one outfit can add some fun and variety to your photos!
 For example, you can have one set of casual, dressy clothes, and one set that is more formal to change into.
-Other outfit categories include cozy, school-related, sports-related, preppy and edgy.
+Other outfit categories include cozy, school-related, sports-related, preppy, bohemian and edgy.
+Consider different colors for the outfits and even different necklines to change things up.
 Please note though, you might have to change in your car if there aren't any public washrooms nearby.

 For the ladies